-Currently, neither FairRoot nor art are multi-threaded, but as of 2017 a major effort is underway by the core development team at Fermilab to implement multi-threading in art [254].
-This feature is expected to become available in 2018.
-The heavy dependence of FairRoot on ROOT, with its many global variables, on the other hand, effectively rules out a future multi-threaded version of FairRoot.
-Instead, the GSI FAIR experiments are considering moving to a new, concurrent and distributed framework, ALFA [255], which will presumably be in the upgrade path of FairRoot.
+The GSI FAIR experiments are considering moving to a new, concurrent and distributed framework, ALFA [259], which will presumably be in the upgrade path of FairRoot.
 This option may or may not materialize in time for SoLID.
-ALFA could also form the basis of an extension of SoLID software to distributed computing.
+Some components of ALFA could serve as the basis for an extension of SoLID software to distributed computing.

-We are in the process of prototyping and testing simulation and analysis routines with several frameworks to gain experience with the frameworks' relative benefits.
-A decision as to which framework to adopt for SoLID, if any, will be made at an appropriate time.
+Prototyping and testing of simulation and analysis routines with several frameworks is currently underway to gain experience with the frameworks' relative benefits.
+A decision as to which framework to adopt for SoLID will be made at an appropriate time.

-An estimate of the manpower required for implementing the complete SoLID simulation and reconstruction software can be found in Appendix C.
+An estimate of the effort required for implementing the complete SoLID simulation and reconstruction software can be found in Appendix D.